esphome/esphome-docs/components/sensor/index.rst

 ``median``
 **********

-Calculate moving median over the data.
+A `simple moving median <https://en.wikipedia.org/wiki/Median_filter#Worked_1D_example>`__ over the last few values.
 This can be used to filter outliers from the received sensor data.
 A large window size will make the filter slow to react to input changes.

 .. code-block:: yaml